NatLabRockies/opet-firmware/README.md

 ## PV device load functions
 - The main application of OPET is long term performance measurements of PV devices in field or under controlled environmental conditions
 - device performance degradation can be impacted by operation point, hence different load functions have been implemented
-- the load mode is controlled with the `LOAD:MODE (N)` command, see also section 4.3.3
+- the load mode is controlled with the `LOAD:MODE (N)` command, see also [Load Control Commands](#load-control-commands)
     - \(N\) is the desired operation mode ID as detailed in the following sections
     - set the load mode before switching the output on after first boot-up, as the standard EEPROM load mode at boot-up is "0 - none" and the output cannot be enabled
-        - see AutoStart function in section 3.7 to change this behaviour
+        - see AutoStart function in [Auto-Start System](#auto-start-system) to change this behaviour
 - use the `OUTP 1` or `OUTP 0` commands to enable or disable the output
     - IV curve or transient measurements cannot be performed unless the output is enabled
     - if an invalid load mode is entered/requested, the output will switch off automatically
     - if only IV curve or transient measurements are required without active load control, enable the output with the open circuit (V<sub>oc</sub>) load mode
-- use the `READ?` function to collect load measurement data and with system status, see section 4.3.2.1 for more details and data formatting
+- use the `READ?` function to collect load measurement data and with system status, see [Read status and output measurements](#read-status-and-output-measurements) for more details and data formatting

 ### Open circuit load
 - Use `LOAD:MODE 1` to enter V<sub>oc</sub> mode
 - During Open circuit (V<sub>oc</sub>) load the output of OPET is kept at high impedance, with the driver MOSFET and controller effectively being disabled as in off-mode
 - The only current that can flow is the current trough the voltage sense terminals, which is dependent on the voltage reading and range
-- \~0.9 mA at 100V, see impedance specification for each range in Table 1 in section 1.4.1
+- \~0.9 mA at 100V (see impedance specification for each range in documentation)
     - This leakage current is recorded on the PV current channel

 ### Short Circuit load